Sam-Scotson/MikroTik-.rsc-Converter/README.md

 ## Needs to be done <br>
 Working on full sql .db conversion <br>
 Conversion into .html and .pdf formats <br>
-Future conversion back into .rsc planned to allow full integration with in-house data-frames <br>
+Future conversion back into .rsc planned <br>
 Tidy up of pandas df column and row index<br>
 Duplicate scripts created for all other .rsc files<br>
 Fix Global variables